Property Assessment Appeals

 More about assessments and taxes

 The first person who a property owner should contact with questions and concerns is the assessor.
 The assessor has put in place a “Soft Appeal” process to assist constituents in appealing their assessment at the local level.
 If that year’s books are still open, the assessor can correct the value.
 After the books have closed or if the property owner spoke with the assessor and still is not satisfied, a formal appeal may be filed.
-Please click here “Soft Appeal” if interested in filing a Soft Appeal.
-Or please go to the “Soft Appeals” tab located on the left hand side of the Home Page.
+Please click here “Soft Appeal” if interested in filing out the Soft Appeal or you can go to the “Soft Appeals” section located at the top menu under Assessment Information.

 Basis of a Formal Appeal